oracle-livelabs/pts/ai-vector-search-fundamentals/adb_setup/create-database-users.md

 ## Introduction

 This lab walks you through the steps to get started with Database Actions.
-You will create the NATIONALPARKS user and provide that user the access to run the Getting Started with AI Vector Search lab.
-You will then load the ONNX models, create the NATIONALPARKS schema, and then setup up the APEX demo that will be used in the last lab.
+You will create the NATIONALPARKS and INCIDENT users and provide the users with the access to run the Getting Started with AI Vector Search lab.
+You will then load the ONNX models, create the schemas, and then setup up the APEX demos.

 Estimated Time: X

 ### Objectives

 - Learn how to setup the required database roles in Database Actions.
-- Learn how to create a database user in Database Actions.
+- Learn how to create database users in Database Actions.
 - Load the ONNX embedding models
-- Import the NATIONALPARKS schema
+- Import the the workshop schemas
-- Import the APEX workspace and application
+- Import the APEX workspaces and applications

 ### Prerequisites